seud0nym/tch-gui-unhide/utilities/README.md

 Parameters:
  partition  the partition to restored.
 (Optional)
               Specify either the device (e.g. "mtd2") or name (e.g. "rootfs_data")
+ -U         Download the latest version of mtd-restore rom GitHub
 ```
 If no partition is specified for restore, ALL partitions that have been altered will be restored.